icons8/aitools-docs/docs/upscaler.md

 ## Actions

-After an image has been uploaded to the Smart Upscaler, you will see several controls for each image.
+After uploading an image to the Smart Upscaler, you will see several controls for each image.

 <p align="center">
   <img width="900" src="/public/Result1.png">
 </p>

-* Clicking Enlarge will make your image twice as bigger each time you use it (4x, 8x, 16x, etc.) until it reaches the maximum of **7680 x 5671**.
+* Enlarge button will make your image twice as larger each time you use it (4x, 8x, 16x, etc.) until it reaches the maximum of **7680 x 5671**.
-* Hovering your mouse cursor over the picture will enable magnifying mode, letting you to look at the details more closely and compare results.
+* Hovering your mouse cursor over the picture will enable magnifying mode, letting you look at the details more closely and compare results.
 * Delete button at the top deletes the image from the dashboard, but you will be able to access it with a direct link within the next 60 days.

 Controls for batch uploads are virtually the same, except you can both upscale and download the whole collection at once or do that with individual images within the batch.